cowboysmall-scratch/spectate-coding-challenge/README.md

 - only standard Python 3.10+ code was used - no libraries or frameworks are required to be installed in order to run this code
 - persistence was implemented with sqlite - which is lightweight and requires no external dependencies
+- I included some seed data - for convenience
 - I assumed a typo in the challenge description document - i.e. that a market should reference an event (as per the system requirements section)
 - I made use of triggers to implement the active status updates
 - as many filters can be added as required - each filter should be a WHERE clause - some examples have been given below